blairclair/libft/README.md

 # Libft
-Libft is a beginner project at 42 Silicon Valley to reprogram some c standart library functions as well as create original functions for future use.
+Libft is a beginner project at 42 Silicon Valley to reprogram some c standard library functions as well as create original functions for future use.

 # What kind of functions are in libft?